-The mating, green nylon nut swivels on a black bushing that is heat-sensitive.
-Between 240 and 300°F, the bushing will yield (melt) allowing the springloaded module in the valve to push the brass nipple back (approximately 1/4 in.), closing the module and stopping the flow of gas from the cylinder.
+The mating, green swivel nut and brass nipple incorporates new features: the green nylon nut swivels on a black bushing that is heat-sensitive.
+Between 240 and 300°F, the bushing will yield (melt) allowing the spring-loaded module in the valve to push the brass nipple back (approximately 1/4 in.), closing the module and stopping the flow of gas from the cylinder.
 Inside the brass nipple is a flow-limiting device designed to sense excessive gas flow.
 If an excessive flow is sensed, the flow-limiting device shuts the flow down to a maximum of 10 SCFH (Standard Cubic Feet per Hour) or less.
-This is also referred to as the bypass flow.
+This is also referred to as bypass flow.